Ramsey Campbell: The 1980s: The Parasite to Ancient Images

-The Parasite (1980; published in the US with a different ending as To Wake the Dead) is an intense novel told from the point of view of a female protagonist who becomes embroiled in occult practices (with Lovecraftian undertones).
+Starting with The Parasite (1980; published in the US with a different ending as To Wake the Dead), and continuing throughout much of the decade, Campbell's full-length novels were consciously aimed at a more commercial audience.
+It features a point of view of a female protagonist who becomes embroiled in occult practices (with Lovecraftian undertones).
 In The Nameless (1981), also told from the point of view of a woman, a child goes missing and returns only years later, affiliated to a nefarious organisation.
 Obsession (1982) involves a group of childhood friends making a wish apiece concerning their futures, the manifestations tormenting them in later life; however, as is common in Campbell's work involving aberrant mental states, it is not entirely apparent that these events have a supernatural origin.
 In Incarnate (1983), the boundaries between dream and reality are gradually broken down as a group of characters involved in a psychological experiment begin to experience fragmentation in their everyday lives (the novel was written during the "terrible nightmare year" of Campbell's mother's last mental breakdown).

-In The Claw (1983; originally published under the pseudonym Jay Ramsey) and The Hungry Moon (1986), Campbell writes more commercially than in earlier novels.
-The latter is a multi-character 'small town' horror story along the lines of similar work in this period, a subgenre arguably 'pump-primed' by the likes of Stephen King's 'Salem's Lot.
-In characteristically honest and self-critical afterwords, Campbell has claimed that The Hungry Moon, along with the similarly commercial The Parasite and, to a lesser degree, The Claw, are among the least successful of his works, by turns awkwardly structured, containing too many ideas, and/or tending towards explicit violence.
-By contrast, The Influence (1988) and Ancient Images (1989) are tightly plotted novels of supernatural menace, each with (predominantly) female central characters and generating unease through the author's trademark suggestiveness and surreal imagery.
+In The Claw (1983; originally published under the pseudonym Jay Ramsey) a family man is tempted by an African talisman to devour his own daughter and in The Hungry Moon (1986) a primordial moon entity stokes the religious hysteria of a quiet community.
+The latter book is a favourite among fans and a multi-character 'small town' horror story along the lines of similar work in this period, a subgenre arguably 'pump-primed' by the likes of Stephen King's 'Salem's Lot.
+In characteristically honest and self-critical afterwords, Campbell has claimed that, despite its popularity, The Hungry Moon, along with the similarly commercial The Parasite and, to a lesser degree, The Claw, are among the least successful of his works from this period, by turns awkwardly structured, containing too many ideas, and/or tending towards explicit violence.
+In contrast Campbell has stated his pride that The Influence (1988) and Ancient Images (1989) are subtler, tightly plotted novels of supernatural menace, each with (predominantly) female central characters and generating unease through the author's trademark suggestiveness and surreal imagery.
 In 1987, Campbell published Scared Stiff, a collection of "sex and horror" short stories.

 In the early 1980s Campbell had crossed paths a number of time in Liverpool at cinemas and various parties with a young Liverpool writer named Clive Barker, who had been working around London as a playwright.
 Barker asked Campbell if he knew any markets for short stories and eventually asked him to look over a soon-to-be-published manuscript and the contract he had been offered for it.
 Campbell says "My jaw dropped when I looked at the manuscript—it turned out to be the Books of Blood."
 Campbell wrote the introduction to the first edition.